OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### JavaScript-npm-packages

-TODO Right now we are planning to use a JS package.
+Right now we are planning to use a JS package.
 They are being reviewed and which one we will use is an urgent question.

 Once a package is determined, we need to see how to create the graph to be sure what we store in unit and conversion tables is all that is needed.
 We also need to figure out what algorithm(s) within the graph package will be used to create the needed paths to create C<sub>ik</sub>.